MHowells/pattern_mining/README.md

 # pattern-mining

-This is code for running the sequential pattern mining algorithm ALERGIA, as well as evaluation metrics and methods, and code to visualise PPTAs and PDFAs.
+This is code for running the grammatical inference algorithm ALERGIA for sequential pattern mining.
+It includes evaluation metrics and methods, as well as code to visualise prefix-tree acceptors (PTAs), deterministic finitie automata (PDAs), and their probabilistic counterparts (PPTAs and PDFAs respectively).

 ## Input data